Drop Dead Gorgeous (film): Plot

-At the pageant, Amber's dance costume disappears.
-She blames Becky and they have a catfight.
-Pageant choreographer Chloris Klinghagen gives Amber a new costume, however Iris and Gladys say she can't perform as the new costume was not approved weeks ago.
-When Lisa finds Amber crying, she drops out to give her approved costume.
-Amber gets a standing ovation for her tap dance number.
-Becky sings a cringe-worthy song, dancing with a life-size Jesus doll on a crucifix, both amusing and horrifying the audience.
-The winners are announced, cheerleader Leslie Miller is second runner-up, Amber is first runner-up, with Becky winning.
-During Becky's victory parade the next day, she is killed in a freak accident when her elaborate swan float (her father had it made in Mexico, to save money) bursts into flames and explodes.
+On the night of the pageant, Amber's dance costume disappears.
+She accuses Becky of stealing it and they have a fight backstage.
+Pageant choreographer Chloris Klinghagen gives Amber a new costume; however, organizer Gladys Leeman says she cannot perform as the new costume was not approved weeks earlier.
+Amber's fellow contestant, Lisa Swenson, takes pity on her and drops out to give Amber her costume.
+Amber is able to perform her tap dance number and receives a standing ovation.
+For her performance, Becky sings "Can't Take My Eyes Off You" while dancing with a life-sized Jesus doll on a crucifix, which amuses and horrifies the audience.

+The pageant announces the winners: cheerleader Leslie Miller is second runner-up, Amber is first runner-up, and Becky wins.
+During Becky's victory parade the next day, she is killed in a freak accident when her elaborate swan float bursts into flames and explodes.
 A grief-stricken Gladys flies into a blind rage, admitting to being responsible for all the shenanigans, and is immediately arrested.
-Amber becomes the new pageant winner.
-At the state competition, Amber wins the Minnesota title by default after the other contestants get food poisoning, receiving an all-expenses-paid trip to the national pageant.
-Upon arrival, Amber and the other state winners are devastated to find that the cosmetics company was shut down for tax evasion.
-This sends all the contestants except Amber on a rampage, vandalizing the property.
+Amber is crowned the new pageant winner.
+At the state competition, Amber wins the title by default after the other contestants contract food poisoning.
+She receives an all-expenses-paid trip to the national pageant as a prize, but upon arrival, she and the other state winners are devastated to find that Sarah Rose Cosmetics was shut down for tax evasion, meaning the national pageant has been permanently canceled.
+This sends all the contestants except Amber into a rage-fueled rampage where they vandalize the company's property.

-A few years later, Gladys escapes from prison and is sniping from the top of the Mount Rose supermarket, declaring her intent to take revenge on Amber.
-During the six-hour police standoff, a television reporter at the scene is hit by a stray bullet.
-Amber quickly picks up the microphone, taking over reporting the story, impressing the news station with her poise and confidence.
+A few years later, Gladys escapes from prison and becomes involved in a police standoff at the Mount Rose supermarket, declaring her intent to take revenge on Amber.
+During the six-hour standoff, a television reporter at the scene is hit by a stray bullet.
+Amber quickly picks up the microphone and takes over to report the story, impressing the news station with her poise and confidence.
 Amber becomes co-anchor of the evening news for Minneapolis–St. Paul WAZB-TV, thus fulfilling her dream of possibly becoming the next Diane Sawyer.